Identification of nonlinear models

 Experimental

 This function is considered experimental and may change in the future without respecting semantic versioning.
-This implementation also lacks a number of features associated with good nonlinear PEM implementations, such as regularization and support for multiple datasets.
+This implementation also lacks a number of features associated with good nonlinear PEM implementations, such as support for multiple datasets.

 source